treebeardtech/nbmake-action/README.md

 treebeard run --daily
 ```

-6. Outputs will shortly appear on the admin page at the link given by the CLI
+6. Outputs (anything saved in the `output` directory) will shortly appear on the admin page at the link given by the CLI

-### Outputs
+### Output

 Notebooks are rendered as HTML, they are not interactive.
 Output notebooks are available at `https://treebeard.io/admin/<project_id>/<notebook>/<run_id>/`
 Notebook artifacts are available from links under Saved Items on the admin page.
 The artifact URL pattern is`https://URL/<project_id>/<notebook>/<run_id>/artifacts/filename`

+### Options and arguments

+If you have a virtual environment folder in the directory, you should ignore it, using `--ignore <my_env_directory>`.